barbagroup/PetIBM/examples/api_examples/liddrivencavity2d/README.md

 The data file of the solution output is in HDF5.
 After building this example and running it, the solver should create two HDF5, `grid.h5` and a `0002000.h5` under solution folder.
-They contains data of grid points and solutions at the 2000-th time step.
+They contain data of grid points and solutions at the 2000th time-step.

-A HDF5 file is just a file containing raw data, and most post-processing software don't know what the data in a HDF5 file means.
-So we need to tell post-processing software what data in a HDF5 file mean what.
+An HDF5 file is just a file containing raw data, and most post-processing software don't know what the data in an HDF5 file means.
+So we need to tell post-processing software what data in as HDF5 file mean what.
 For example, what array in the file represents the x-coordinates of velocity grid points, or what array represents a pressure solution.

 To do this, we utilize XDMF format to provide such information to post-processing software.
 Software such as ParaView and VisIt understand XDMF format.
-In this example, we also provide a XDMF file `postprocessing.xmf` as an example of how to write a XDMF file.
+In this example, we also provide an XDMF file `postprocessing.xmf` as an example of how to write an XDMF file.

 For those who are just interested in using PetIBM as a CFD solver, there's no need to write XDMF format.
 The utility provided in the application folder,